11 Fall Activities for Families in Chattanooga

 bird painted on barn

-Autumn is one of the best times to explore Chattanooga with your family!
-From pumpkin picking to hiking through colorful leaves, your crew is sure to have a blast (and create some great memories!) doing these family-friendly things.
+Fall is one of the best times to explore Chattanooga with your family!
+From pumpkin picking to hiking through colorful leaves, your crew is sure to have a blast doing these family-friendly things.
 Chattanooga is a beautiful place to visit any time of year, but especially in the months of September, October and November due the beautiful fall colors of the leaves.

-Whether you are planning a vacation over fall break or a short weekend getaway, you’re sure to find all kinds of fun fall events and activities in the scenic city.
-In this post, I will list our top picks for the best fall things to do in Chattanooga with kids.
+Whether you are planning a vacation over fall break or a short weekend getaway, you’re sure to find all kinds of fun fall events and activities in the Scenic City.
+In this post, I will list my family’s top picks for the best fall things to do in Chattanooga with kids.
 These family-friendly fall activities in Chattanooga will provide unique, memory-making experiences for the whole family!

 During the fall season, Tennessee Valley Railroad takes several trips through Chattanooga and the surrounding area to showcase the beautiful fall foliage.
 If you choose to book one of these scenic trips, dinner and beverage options are sometimes also available (for a fee) on the trains.
 As exciting as the train ride is itself, little kids may prefer some additional excitement on their trip.